Helpful Gardening Tips

-This shrub grows from five to ten feet tall depending on the variety.
+This shrub grows from five to ten feet tall, depending on the variety.
 The younger branches are red.
-This makes a dramatic splash of color during winter months.
+Red osier dogwood makes a dramatic splash of color during the winter months.
 The shrub is a deciduous plant, so it sheds its leaves each Autumn.
 The leaves are green during the growing season and turn a lovely shade of purple before they fall.
 White flowers grow in the spring and summer.
 This plant grows clusters of blue-white berries late in the growing season.

 Benefits Of The Red-osier Dogwood

 Here is a shrub that provides many services for the property owner.
-It offers an attractive variety of colors for each season.
-Many songbirds rely on the berries and branches for food and shelter.
+It offers an attractive variety of colors for each season; Many songbirds rely on the berries and branches for food and shelter.
 Bird watchers can enjoy their hobby from a convenient window.
 The Red-osier Dogwood works well as a colorful hedge.
 When left to grow naturally, some varieties can reach ten feet wide.
 They form thickets that screen views and serve as windbreaks.
-This is not a poisonous plant, and parts of it were used by early Native Americans for medicine, clothing, building, etc. Few modern herbalists use the plant at this time.
+Red osier is not a poisonous plant, and early Native Americans used parts of it for medicine, clothing, building, etc. Few modern herbalists use the plant at this time.